✦ ✦

 • Provide accurate enrollment and billing information

-• Keep login credentials secure
+• Keep all login credentials secure

-3) Enrollment = Agreement to Policies
+3. Enrollment Means Agreement to Policies

 By enrolling a child at Legacy Arrows Academy, families agree to uphold:

-• School expectations and routines
+• School expectations and daily routines

 • Attendance requirements

-• Student and family Code of Conduct
+• The Student and Family Code of Conduct

 • Technology, privacy, recording, and intellectual property rules